Hey folks, I had a quick, quick little broadcast question here for you.

 Or whoever the butler assigns it to.

-So at the time Reggie, wherever Obama is, Reggie Love is there.
+So at the time, Reggie, wherever Obama is, Reggie Love is there.

-And Reggie loves the guy saying, You're the best.
+And Reggie Love's the guy saying, you're the best.

-Uh Reggie Love is the guy saying, trust your judgment, trust your instincts.
+Reggie Love is the guy saying, trust your judgment, trust your instincts.

-Reggie Reggie Love is out there keeping the president bucked up.
+Reggie Love is out there keeping the president bucked up.

-That's that's his role.
+That's his role.

 So they sent Reggie Love out there.

-Uh uh I don't know what precipitated this.
+Don't know what precipitated this.

 But Reggie Love didn't speak all the while he was working for Obama.